krischer/LASIF/README.md

 ### Testing

+#### Requirements and Rational

+LASIF evolved into a fairly complex piece of code and thus extensive testing is required to assure that it works as expected.

-The test are written with the pytest framework and require four additional modules:
+To run the tests, you need to install four additional modules:

 ```bash
 $ pip install pytest